huggingface/blog/transformers-on-intel-sapphire-rapids-cpus.md

 ```
 python run_qa.py --model_name_or_path distilbert-base-uncased --dataset_name squad --do_train --do_eval --per_device_train_batch_size 32  --num_train_epochs 1  --output_dir /tmp/debug_squad/ --use_ipex --bf16 --no_cuda
 ```
-No need to let it run to completion, I just let it start and run for a minute to make sure that all dependencies have been correctly installed.
+No need to let it run to completion, We just run for a minute to make sure that all dependencies have been correctly installed.
 This also gives me a baseline for single-instance training: 1 epoch takes about **2 hours and 15 minutes**.
-For reference, I clocked the exact same job on a comparable Ice Lake instance (`c6i.8xlarge`) at **6 hours** per epoch.
+For reference, we clocked the same job on a comparable Ice Lake instance (`c6i.8xlarge`) at **6 hours** per epoch.
 We can already see how beneficial the new instructions are!

 Now, let's run distribute the training job on two instances.
-Given that an `r7iz.8xlarge` instance has 32 vCPUs, I decide to allocate 24 (`OMP_NUM_THREADS`) to run 4 Python processes per node (`NUM_PROCESSES_PER_NODE`).
+Given that an `r7iz.8xlarge` instance has 32 vCPUs, We decide to allocate 24 (`OMP_NUM_THREADS`) to run 4 Python processes per node (`NUM_PROCESSES_PER_NODE`).
 Hence, the total number of Python jobs running on the 2-node cluster is 8 (`NUM_PROCESSES`).

 ```
 # Set up environment variables for CCL